 Sofie uses the social science approach to critical thinking as one example of what she has taken with her from the programme.

 “It is a very applicable thing, critical thinking.
 To consider yourself and your own role – in how we communicate, act and express ourselves.
-Being critical of unwritten rules and having an ability to think outside of the old framework is vital.
+Being critical of unwritten rules and having the ability to think outside of the old framework is vital.

 “This job is challenging in a good way.
 There is a lot going on and you have to learn and adapt.
-In addition to working with different parts of the asylum process, I also get to incorporate different fields of responsibilities.
+In addition to working with different parts of the asylum process, I also get to incorporate different fields of responsibility.
 In my current position, I am also the contact person for issues involving human trafficking, so there are always new challenges ahead.”

 Complemented the education with practical experience